Mr Matthew Ellis

 Mr Ben Monro-Davies

-Ben Munro-Davies is a TV journalist currently working for Sky News.
+Ben Monro-Davies is a TV journalist currently working for Sky News.
 He has 20 years’ experience of news production.
 He launched All Out Politics with Adam Boulton, and was part of the launch team for Sky News at Ten.
 He also oversaw the 2012 relaunch of Channel 4 News, and oversaw special BBC1 programmes to mark the beginning and the conclusion of the EU referendum campaign.
 He has worked closely with many of the broadcasting world’s leading journalists.

 Mr Jonathan Badger